 State Guide · Mizoram

 Mizoram has no private freehold land ownership.
 All land belongs to the state.
-Citizens hold Land Use Certificates - use-rights, not titles - and these rights cannot be held by non-Mizo residents.
-For buyers approaching from outside Mizoram, this is a fundamental structural fact that closes private land acquisition entirely.
-This guide explains the LUC system, what exists and what does not, and the limited practical options for non-Mizo engagement with Mizoram's land economy.
+Citizens hold Land Use Certificates — use-rights, not titles — and these rights cannot be held by non-Mizo residents.
+This guide explains why land in Mizoram cannot be bought the way it is in other states, what the Land Use Certificate (LUC) system is, the legitimate options open to non-Mizos, and the red flags that signal an illegal arrangement.

 Updated Apr 2026